larryflorio/LarryBot2/docs/README.md

 Welcome to the comprehensive documentation for LarryBot2 - your intelligent task management companion.

-> **🆕 New in v2.1.6 - Command Consolidation Excellence:** Major command consolidation completed!
-Enhanced commands now provide both basic and advanced functionality through progressive enhancement.
-All deprecated commands redirect seamlessly with helpful migration guidance.
-See [Command Consolidation Report](../COMMAND_CONSOLIDATION_REPORT.md) for full details.
+> **🆕 New in v2.4 - Enhanced UX System:** Major UI/UX improvements completed!
+Enhanced message layout, smart navigation, error recovery systems, and visual feedback.
+All 1,034 tests passing with comprehensive coverage.
+See [Current State](project/current-state.md) for full details.

 ## 🏆 Project Status